 Financial reports and analysis of Q1 and Q2 fundraising this cycle have painted a concerning picture.
 Donor competition is fierce, and the state of the economy has many small-dollar donors hesitant to offer their support, which has effectively flatlined fundraising efforts for Republicans during a critical midterm election cycle.

 In the same survey, the digital fundraising pros were asked to rank different fundraising channels in terms of performance.
-Unsurprisingly, text messaging channels took the second and third spots after house file emails in this lineup.
+Unsurprisingly, text messaging channels took the second and third spots after house file emails in this lineup tactics to raise money preferred by professionals.

 But why is this the case?
 What makes texting such an effective channel for fundraising?
-It’s simple - the pivotal success factor for fundraising in a recession is having personal and authentic relationships with donors who sincerely believe in your candidate or cause.
+It’s simple - the pivotal success factor to raise funds in a recession is having personal and authentic relationships with donors who sincerely believe in your candidate or cause.

 With peer-to-peer (P2P) texting, you can engage in direct conversation with donors and gather invaluable zero party data from the information they share, which is difficult to achieve on other channels.

-If you have not tried fundraising with P2P texting yet or are looking for ways to improve, we have you covered.
-Here are three real fundraising text message examples with an analysis of best practices to help you transform your fundraising through the election:
+If you have not tried fundraising with our P2P text messaging service yet or are looking for ways to improve, we have you covered.
+Here are three real fundraising examples that use text messages with an analysis of best practices to help you transform your fundraising through the election:

 1) Mark Ronchetti for New Mexico Governor